 If you are responsible for a child born on or after 6 April 2017, and you get Child Tax Credit or Universal Credit for two or more other children, you may not get any extra for that child.
 This only affects the child element of Child Tax Credit or Universal Credit.
-It doesn’t affect Child Benefit, or extra amounts for disabled children or childcare.
+It doesn’t affect Child Benefit, amounts for disabled children or childcare (but the amount you get for childcare doesn’t go up if you have more than two children in childcare).
+It does mean that most people don’t get any extra Child Tax Credit or Universal Credit for a third or subsequent (additional) child.

-You will not get extra help for a child born on or after 6 April 2017.
-However, you can still get help if the baby is entitled to Disability Living Allowance, or if you need to claim help with childcare costs.
-You’ll also be able to claim Child Benefit.
+You will not get extra help in tax credits or Universal Credit for a third or subsequent child born on or after 6 April 2017 unless the exceptions apply (see below).
+However, you can still get some help (but not a child element) if the baby is entitled to Disability Living Allowance, or if you need to claim help with childcare costs (but you don’t get more help with childcare costs whether you pay for two children in childcare or more than two).
+You’ll also be able to claim Child Benefit for your new baby.

-If you have a third or subsequent child born on or after 6 April 2017 but you can’t claim benefit for an older child any longer, so you’re only getting a child element for one other child, then you can get a child element for the third/subsequent child.
+If you have a third or subsequent child born on or after 6 April 2017 but you can’t claim benefit for an older child any longer (for example because of their age and/or because they’ve left school or college), so you’re only getting a child element for one child, then you can get a child element for the third/subsequent child (so you get two child elements in total).
 This might apply if one of your older children leaves home, or is over 16 and no longer in full-time non-advanced education.

 The exceptions cover: